jku/repository-playground/playground/repo/README.md

 These commands are used by the signing-event GitHub action.

-`playground-request-signatures <known-good-directory> `: Updates the .signing-event-state file with signature requests for all roles that have been changed (when repository directory is compared to known-good-directory)

-`playground-status <known-good-directory> <event-name>`: Prints status of the signing event based on the changes done in the signing event, the signature requests and invites in .signing-event-state file
+`playground-status <known-good-directory> <event-name>`: Prints status of the signing event based on the changes done in the signing event and invites in .signing-event-state file